Hire Top Talent with AI

 • Personalized onboarding with regular check-ins and mentorship ensures long-term employee engagement.

 • Onboarding in France combines legal requirements (contracts, social-security registration, safety training) with cultural and organisational best practices (integration, mentorship, clarity of role).
-In a labour market where many employees don’t see themselves staying long (24% say they don’t plan to stay one more year), a structured onboarding process can make the difference between retention and early turnover.
+In a labour market where many employees don’t see themselves staying long, a structured onboarding process can make the difference between retention and early turnover.

 Suggested: What are the Best Employee Onboarding Practices?